MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-q-and-a-create-featured-questions.md

 [!INCLUDE [applies-no-desktop-yes-service](../includes/applies-no-desktop-yes-service.md)]

 If you have edit permission for a dataset, you can add your own featured questions to that dataset.
 Power BI Q&A will show those questions to colleagues who consume dashboards based on that dataset.
 Featured questions give your colleagues ideas about the types of questions they can ask about the dataset.
-The featured questions you add are up to you&mdash;add popular questions, questions that display interesting results, or questions that may be hard to phrase.
+The featured questions you add are up to you.
+You can add popular questions, questions that display interesting results, or questions that may be hard to phrase.

 > [!NOTE]
 > Q&A featured questions are available for use in the [Microsoft Power BI app on iPads, iPhones, and iPod Touch devices](../consumer/mobile/mobile-apps-ios-qna.md) and in the Power BI service (app.powerbi.com).
 Creating the questions is only available in the Power BI service.